-Are you looking for a luxury hotel in Rotterdam that won’t break the bank? citizenM, a Dutch “new breed of hotel,” claims to create “affordable luxury for the people.”
+It could be for you if you looking for a luxury hotel in Rotterdam that won’t break the bank. citizenM, a Dutch “new breed of hotel,” claims to create “affordable luxury for the people.”

-citizenM Rotterdam location
+citizenM Rotterdam Review

 Just enter your name on one of the touchscreens and, hey presto, your reservation is generated.
 You can then select where you’d like your room – harbourside or overlooking a courtyard – and indicate if you would like their optional breakfast.

 citizenM’s room had an unusual design.
 The sink was in the room itself, not in the bathroom.

 As an alternative, you could turn 90° and use the headboard against the window instead.
-But as you would then need to shimmy down the bed to get out of it, this is not ideal either.
+But as you would then need to shimmy down the bed to get out of it, this is not great either.

-Although the room does not have tea and coffee making facilities, citizenM Rotterdam does provide two complimentary bottles of mineral water daily.
+Although the room does not have tea and coffee-making facilities, citizenM Rotterdam does provide two complimentary bottles of mineral water daily.

 Storage space comprised one large drawer under the bed to store luggage.
 Your wardrobe is a hanging rail by the entrance.
 A large room is safe is provided.

 citizenM hotels embrace smart technology.
 Room controls are operated by an iPad anchored in a docking station at the bedside.
 This controls lighting, air-conditioning, blackout blinds, curtains and the TV.

 Lighting in a hotel room is important to me and Rotterdam’s citizenM hotel did not disappoint.
-All bases were covered with a selection of wall-lights spotlights and recessed downlighters.
+All bases were covered with a selection of wall-lights, spotlights and recessed downlighters.

 The TV was impressive.
 There was a good choice of channels and a free movie library.
 It was also possible to throw the content of your tablet or smartphone onto the screen.

 My original room, on the side of the building facing Rotterdam’s Old Harbour, was like a furnace.
 Cranking up the air conditioning had no effect.

 This is a recognised problem at citizenM Rotterdam.
 At hotter times of the year, the rooms with the best views (facing the Old Harbour) resemble tropical greenhouses that refuse to be cooled down.

-If you are sharing a room, you’d better hope that you know your roommate well.
-The toilets/shower room is separated from the main room by just an opaque glass housing.
+The toilet/shower room is separated from the main room by just an opaque glass housing.
 A nylon curtain is thoughtfully provided on its exterior wall to afford additional privacy.

 Whilst the shower was powerful, and there was a choice of handheld and rainfall shower, it featured a nasty nylon curtain.
 Not what I would expect in a self-appointed luxury hotel.

-Breakfast was served in the bar area.
+Breakfast at citizenM Rotterdam was served in the bar area.

 Although the choice was limited it was of good quality and plentiful.
 There was freshly squeezed orange juice and barista coffee.
 For me, these are quality markers for a hotel breakfast.

 My one quibble is that seating was limited and it was a bit of a bunfight to find somewhere to sit on a busy Easter weekend.
-If you are not keen on communal dining, this breakfast would not be for you.
+If you are not keen on communal dining, this breakfast may not be for you.

 The public area